PrinceOfPuppers/qbot/README.md

 ## The Deutsch Algorithm
-determines if lambda function is balanced or constant using a single call to a gate derived from it.
-Tested with first a constant lambda function, then a balanced one
+Determines if lambda function is balanced or constant using a single call to a gate derived from it.
+Tested with a constant lambda function, then a balanced one.

 ```
 cdef results ; []

-note constant f (should return |0>)
+note constant f (should return |0〉)
 cdef f ; lambda x: 1
 jump check

-note balanced f (should return |1>)
+note balanced f (should return |1〉)
 cdef f ; lambda x: x
 jump check